Flet/standard-engine/README.md

 ## Overview

-Wrap your own eslint rules in a easy-to-use command line tool and/or a JS module.
+Wrap your own eslint and prettier rules in a easy-to-use command line tool and/or a JS module.

 ## Install